tippfehlr/activity-roles/README.md

 ## Privacy

-User IDs are only stored as a sha256 hash to allow users to disable the bot for them.
+User IDs are only stored as a sha256 hash to allow users to disable the bot for them. \
-No activity data ist stored.
+No activity data is stored.

 ## Contribution